dionsnoeijen/section-field/readme.md

 ## @todo (don't forget)

 - Connect nullable field to required field.
 - I have introduced the concept of JIT relationships.
 Right now tose fields are dectected by the presence of _id.
-Change that to _jit.
+Change that to _jit_id.
-- We have a vo for FullyQualifiedClassName and SectionFullyQualifiedClassName.
-Take away the "Section" one.
 - For many-to-many fields it's probably better to have two fields.
 One on each side.
-- Doctrines inflector is really powerfull, use that instead of my helper methods.
 - Move FieldTypes to separate dependency
 - Deleting a field type should ony be possible if there are no installed fields with that type.
-- Field handles should not be created based on their name.
-At least.
-Maybe on creation when no handle is given, but an update should contain an explicit handle config to prevent application breaking changes just on updating a field name.
-- All commands that list something should check if there are entries.
 - Finish up all types of relationships
 - Unit tests for value objects.
 - The symfony bundle will need a loader that adds classes to compile: https://symfony.com/doc/current/bundles/extension.html
-- Make sure the use statements are only added once.

 TODO (v1.0)  v1.0 Is een volledig werkende setup (zie tab 1) voor Doctrine (MySQL) compatibiliteit.